-Below are some popular questions about learning sign language:
+Below are some of the most frequently asked questions about sign language:

 - Why should I learn BSL?